Eventyret/PokeDash/README.md

  3. You will see that the Chart will try to auto update and flickers.

 2. There is also a bug where if Bar Chart Legend is enabled it will display undefined, I do think the reason for this is that it writes and creates the Labels BEFORE it fetches the data.
 Sadly I have been unable to fix this, so if you have a way to do this please let me know so this can be fixed.
-***To reporduce the bug or test this:***
+***To reproduce the bug or test this:***
   1. Open `bar-chart.components.ts`
   2. Change line 38 `public barChartLegend = false;` to `public barChartLegend = true;`
   3. `ng serve` to start the server
   4. Open PokéDash Stats Page or navigate to `/dashboard`

-You will now see that at the top of the Bar Chart the legend its `undefined`
+You will now see that at the top of the Bar Chart the legend it's undefined`

 ## Installing and building

 ### Requirements
 ```
-NodeJS > 8
+NodeJS 8+
-NPM > 5.6
+NPM 5.6+
-Python > 3
+Python 3+
-Angular > 4
+Angular 4+
 ```

 ##### Installing
 1. Clone the project `git clone https://github.com/Eventyret/PokeDash.git`
 2. `cd` into the project
-3. Create a Virtual Enviroment `virtualenv .venv` (This creates a folder named `.venv` to hold python enviroment files)
+3. Create a Virtual Environment `virtualenv .venv` (This creates a folder named `.venv` to hold python environment files)
-4. Install Python dependancies `pip install -r api\requirements.txt` (the `api\` is if you still are in the PokeDash folder)
+4. Install Python dependencies `pip install -r api\requirements.txt` (the `api\` is if you still are in the PokeDash folder)
-5. Install Angular dependancies by running `npm install` (This will install all angular dependancies)
+5. Install Angular dependencies by running `npm install` (This will install all angular dependencies)

 #### Running project locally.

-As a developer I feel its important to give you different ways to run your backend in a simple and clean way, so I have made two ways to run your backend project.
+As a developer, I feel its important to give you different ways to run your backend in a simple and clean way, so I have made two ways to run your backend project.

 ##### Backend
+***Sidenote***: The project has set up a default database to connect to on developer mode, check #Deployment for info on how to create a database etc to connect to.
 1. Docker (Recommended)
     If you have [Docker](https://www.docker.com/) installed you can simply run `docker-compose up` and the server will be running on port 5000
 2. Manual
     2.1 Activate the Virtual Enviroment:
         Windows: `.venv\Scripts\Active`
         Unix: `source .venv\bin\activate`
     2.2 Start the server
         `python api\app.py`

 ##### Frontend
 Since we are using angular for our build it's as simple as running: `ng serve` in the root folder of the project.
 This will start our development server on port `4200`